modular/modular/KGEN/docs/public/programming-manual.md

     print(y)  # Prints 42
 ```

-A nice thing about this system is that it all composes correctly.
+A very important aspect of this system is that it all composes correctly.

+> Alternative: instead of using the `&` sigil, we could call this an `inout`
+argument.
+Such a spelling would align better with other argument convention
+keywords, and is more correct given how Mojo's computed LValues work.

 ### “Borrowed” Argument Convention